utk-eecs-crumpton-tas/cs102-handbook/docs/general/basics.md

 # Basics - Tips & Resources

-These are some tips and resources that you should know before starting the course.
+Tips and resources that are useful for the course.

 ## What is this?